typesense/typesense-website/docs-site/content/0.25.0/api/README.md

 ### New Features

 - **Hybrid search:** Combine both keyword and vector search results in a single query using rank fusion.
-- **Query suggestions:** We support aggregation of popular search queries which can then be used as suggestions.
+- **Query analytics:** We support aggregation of popular search queries which can then be used as insights into query patterns, or to power query suggestions.
 - **Auto embedding of vector fields:** specify one or more string fields that should be embedded during indexing using state-of-the-art embedding models.
 We also integrate with OpenAI and Google APIs.
 - **Update documents via `filter_by`:** You can now update all documents that match a filter condition